aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPSX within C++ Applications" h2="Convert XPS to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate XPS to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
+Are you a C++ developer looking to add a feature to integrate XPS to PPSX conversion inside your C++ applications?
+XPS is a fixed-layout document format developed by Microsoft, while PPSX is a presentation format developed by Microsoft.
+Converting XPS to PPSX allows you to create presentations from XPS documents.

+<h2>How Aspose.Total Helps for XPS to PPSX Conversion</h2>

+You can easily export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their C++ applications.
+It also allows you to export XPS documents to other popular formats, such as PPTX.

+Once you have exported the XPS document to PPTX, you can then use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to convert PPTX to PPSX.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables developers to create, edit, convert, and print presentations from within their C++ applications.
+It also allows you to convert PPTX documents to other popular formats, such as PPSX.

 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that provides developers with a comprehensive set of tools for manipulating PDF, Word, Excel, PowerPoint, and other popular file formats from within their C++ applications.
+It also includes a range of other APIs for manipulating images, barcodes, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}